wyf1995/AIMAFE/README.md

 Description: This package aims to achieve the automatically diagnose subjects with ASD based on multi-atlas deep feature representation and ensemble learning derived from their Resting-state functional magnetic resonance imaging (Rs-fMRI) brain scans.

-The files in this project:

-nn.py  The pretraining code

-Voting.py the voting code

-nn_evaluate.py The classification code for each feature set based on brain atlas

 How to run this project:
 This project must run in python==2.7, The following steps should be taken to run this project: